ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### Tree-sitter

 Usually parses get to parse complete strings that are valid.
-When you give them invalid input they react not so happy (symbolic image below)
+When you give them invalid input they react less happy (symbolic image below).

 ![](img/resiliant-parsers.png)
 [^3]

-In our use-case the text we handle is incomplete most of the time.
+In our use-case, the text we handle is incomplete most of the time.
 So we need a parser that is resilient to errors.

 The big-boy-language-servers like [rust-analyser](https://github.com/rust-lang/rust-analyzer) use customized [resilient LL Parsers](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html).
-But since I wanted to get on the road quick, I choose [tree-sitter](https://tree-sitter.github.io/tree-sitter/) (for now... ;)).
+But since I wanted to get on the road quickly, I chose [tree-sitter](https://tree-sitter.github.io/tree-sitter/) (for now... ;)).
 Tree-sitter, at its core, is a parser generator.
 It generates error resilient parsers.
-Its most commonly used in editors like [neovim](https://neovim.io/) or emacs[^6] to highlight text.
+It's most commonly used in editors like [neovim](https://neovim.io/) or emacs[^6] to highlight text.

 Parser generators take a grammar and generate a fully functioning parser.
 I found a [sparql-tree-sitter](https://github.com/GordianDziwis/tree-sitter-sparql) grammar by [GordianDziwis](https://github.com/GordianDziwis).